And tips to stop your dog from barking.

 In this article, you will learn about your barking dog and some tips to stop excessive barking in dogs.

 - Dog seeks attention.
 And it works.
 One reason your dog won’t stop barking is that there is a reason to keep it up.
 Do you let your dog in or out each time he barks?
 Maybe you feed him?
 Even yelling and scolding can provoke more barking because of the attention you are giving them.
 The solution is to completely ignore your dog’s barks consistently so they learn that barking for attention doesn’t work.
 Make sure to evaluate ways that barking for attention may be okay.
 For example, our dog barks to get inside the house and we are glad to let her in.
 After all, there has got to be a way for her to ask to come inside, and barking is much better than scratching the door.

-- Dog is bored and under-exercised.
-Naturally, dogs have plenty of different activities to enjoy, such as howling, running, sniffing, barking, hunting, and chewing.
-However, if a dog has limited access to these activities, your dog may fill this gap by barking and howling more.
+- Dog is barking at nothing.
+Could it be that your dog is bored and under-exercised?
+Dogs naturally have plenty of different activities to direct their energy such as howling, running, sniffing, barking, hunting, and chewing.
+However, if your dog has limited access to these activities, your dog may fill this gap by barking and howling more.

 - Owner rewards barking.
 This happens unintentionally, of course.
-A common technique used to interrupt a dog’s barking is to call the dog over using food as a bait.
+A common technique used to interrupt a dog’s barking is to call the dog over using food as a distraction.
 But what does this teach your dog?
 In order to get food, one must bark.
 Sometimes owners intentionally reward barking at specific moments, but then wonder why their dog barks at other times, too.